Silenttttttt/CSS-Properties-Compatibility-Checker/README.md

 ## Workflow:

+- Update the MDN data at least once a week using Download_mdn_data.py.

+- Use Evaluate_css.py to analyze any CSS or Vue.js files/directories as often as needed.

 ## Updating MDN Data:

 To update the MDN data, simply run the `Download_mdn_data.py` script again.
 It will fetch the latest data and update the `consolidated_data.json`.